digitoimistodude/jolliest-vagrant/README.md

         default: Error: Connection timeout.
 Retrying...
         ...

-If you encounter this issue, you have probably messed up with your SSH configs.
-I did not find any solution to this one other than remove all the virtual machines from Virtualbox and go through this setup again...
+If you encounter this very bizarre issue, you have probably messed up with your SSH configs.
+Please ensure you have set up your SSH precicely with [Bitbucket's "Set up SSH for Git"](https://confluence.atlassian.com/display/BITBUCKET/Set+up+SSH+for+Git) before setting up vagrant.

+The best is to `vagrant destroy` or remove all traces of vagrant and try from scratch.

+Also, you may want to disable `nfs` and `mount_options` in your `Vagrantfile`.
+That helped me two times.

 ### Other issues